Tsyklon (Cyclone) launch vehicle family

 R-16 development cooperation:

 During the post-soviet period, Ukrainian space agency embarked on the project of developing a three-stage Tsyklon-4 rocket for commercial missions.
 An agreement with Brazil called for the construction of the near-equatorial launch site in Alcantara, which would maximize the vehicle's payload.
 The rocket could deliver 5.5 tons to the geostationary transfer orbit and 1.5 tons to geostationary orbit.
 However the venture was delayed for years by political and financial problems in both countries.
 As of August 2011, the first launch of Tsyklon-4 was expected at the end of 2012 or beginning of 2013.
 The Ukrainian government promised to foot a bill for around 295 million grivnas.
 In addition to KB Yuzhnoe in Dnepropetrovsk, supplying the rocket, OAO Azovmash was awarded contracts for nine articles of ground-support hardware to be installed in Brazil.
-ChAO AzovElektroStal and Bubnov wagon GSKB were building propellant storage tanks, neutralization station.
+ChAO AzovElektroStal and Bubnov wagon plant GSKB were building propellant storage tanks and a neutralization facility.

 Industrial investigation of the Tsyklon-3 failure concludes